herraa1/msx-joyduke-v1/README.md

 Taking that into account, the msx-joyduke adapter has been enabled to be optionally powered by the a MSX general purpose I/O interface port.

-To enable powering the msx-joyduke adapter from _Port 1_ or _Port 2_, the switch SW1 _JOYPWR_ must be first turned on by sliding the switch handle to the left.
+To enable powering the msx-joyduke adapter from the _MSX Joystick Port_, the switch SW1 _JOYPWR_ must be first turned on by sliding the switch handle to the left.

 > [!NOTE]
 > A [1N5819 SMD Schottky diode](https://www.diodes.com/assets/Datasheets/1N5819HW.pdf) D4 is used to avoid leaking current from the msx-joyduke adapter to the MSX in case the msx-joyduke adapter is powered by USB while the _JOYPWR_ switch is ON.